 How do you ensure transparency and technical rigor?

-We will consult extensively with scientific organizations and CBD national focal points to discuss data and methodologies.
-This will include expert workshops and online consultations.
-All data will be made publicly available.
-Indeed, we plan to only work with data providers who agree to make their data available for public use.
-Findings will go through rigorous scientific peer reviews.
+We consult extensively with scientific organizations and CBD national focal points to discuss data and methodologies.
+This includes expert workshops and online consultations.
+All data is made publicly available through the UN Biodiversity Lab, and findings have been submitted to rigorous scientific peer reviews.

 How can I find out more and contribute to Nature Map?